ProofPilot/Environment-GenericImage/README.md

-# Generic Docker Image for API and LimeSurvey
+# Docker Image for Frontend (Researcher and Participant)